szegedim/codec21/codec21.md

    Bits 7-6 with marker 04 may actually be too dark and rough.
    It can be replaced with IDX(02) marker and four bright pixels.
-   Repetition and previous pixel reference can be simluated with the LIN marker.
+   Repetition and previous pixel reference can be simulated with the LIN marker.

    Example fine adjustments of 12 pixels of 24 bits, 3 bytes: `NUM(06) DIF(05) 08 06 05`